 - 1.5 tbsps. orange blossoms water

-- In a large bowl mix the sugar, semolina, and butter together.
-Add in the milk, orange blossoms water, baking powder, yogurt and mix on low speed for 1-2 minutes to obtain a thick sticky batter.
+- In an electric mixing bowl, mix the sugar, semolina, and butter together.
+Add in the milk, orange blossoms water, baking powder, yogurt and mix on low speed for 1-2 minutes to obtain a thick batter.

 - Line a nonstick half sheet pan (17.5 inch x 13 inch) with parchment paper.
-Brush with the tahini paste and then place the batter on it and spread out with a spatula or your palm.
+Brush with the tahini paste and then place the batter on it and spread out evenly on the pan with a spatula or your palm.
 You can wet your palms to help spread it out.

 - Let it sit for about 45 minutes to an hour (until the semolina absorbs the moisture and becomes softer) and then cut out the namoura into square patterns or diamond shape patterns, whatever you prefer.

 - Bake the Namoura cake in a preheated 350 degree oven for 30- 40 minutes (depending on your oven and thickness) until the edges start to brown up.
-Turn the top broiler on to broil the top a few minutes if you would like to obtain a darker golden color on top.
+Turn the top broiler on to broil the top a few minutes to obtain a darker golden color on top.
 Watch very close so you do not burn it.

-- Remove from the oven and pour 1 1/4 cup of sugar syrup evenly over the Namoura while it's hot.
-Let it cool at room temperature before serving.
+- Remove from the oven and pour 1¼-2 cups (based on your preference) of sugar syrup evenly over the Namoura while it's hot.
+Let it cool at room temperature for a few hours before serving.

 - In a small pot, mix the sugar and water well until the sugar dissolves.
-Bing to boil and then start timing 5 minutes time on low-medium heat.
+Bing to boil and then start timing 5 minutes time on medium heat.

 - Add in the lemon juice and orange blossoms water and boil for another 2 minutes.
 Turn off the heat and let the syrup cool down.